Frechmatz/cl-connect4/README.md

 The websocket server has been started.
 The websocket server can be reached via http://localhost:7998
 ```
-Enter the following Url into your browser to start a game:
+Enter the following Url into the browser to start a game:
 ```bash
 http://localhost:7999
 ```